apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Variable references $(VAR_NAME) are expanded
+<p>Specifies the value of the environment variable.
+This field is optional and defaults to an empty string.
-using the previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e.
+The value can include variable references in the format $(VAR_NAME) which will be expanded using previously defined environment variables in the container and any service environment variables.</p>
-&ldquo;$$(VAR_NAME)&rdquo; will produce the string literal &ldquo;$(VAR_NAME)&rdquo;.
+<p>If a variable cannot be resolved, the reference in the input string will remain unchanged.
-Escaped references will never be expanded, regardless of whether the variable exists or not.
+Double $$ can be used to escape the $(VAR_NAME) syntax, resulting in a single $ and producing the string literal &ldquo;$(VAR_NAME)&rdquo;.
-Defaults to &ldquo;&rdquo;.</p>
+Escaped references will not be expanded, regardless of whether the variable exists or not.</p>
 </td>
 </tr>
 <tr>